ShadowWhisperer/BlockLists/README.md

 Websites that contain malware (example: malvertising) are not in these lists.
 They are not blocked or allowed.
 The malware within the sites are blocked.

-Some domains are used for both ads and tracking.
-Dating list may contain scam dating sites.
+Some domains are used for both ads and tracking.  *Dating* may contain scam dating sites.

 *Bloat*, *Free*, *Junk*, and *Marketing* will probably break stuff.

+*Typo* will have mostly dead domains.
+Not recommended to run on lower-end devices.
+If you're looking to merge my lists, I would advice you to skip *Typo*.
+You will get a lot of complaints of dead domains.

 _www<span></span>._ _mobile._ _m._ prefixes are removed.
 They are added in the script below.
 This keeps the lists shorter.
 <br />